You’ve done your research. You’re already 60-70% of the way towards making your decision.

 If we’re a good fit for each other, we’ll go all in to help you hit your goals.
 And if we aren’t a good fit, it’s better for both of us to work this out early on and save everyone valuable time.
 In the interest of helping you as much as possible, we’ll still point you in the right direction.

-‘We look for partners rather than just “clients” and we don't commit to a retainer with anyone unless we believe we'll have a positive impact on their bottom line.
-For this reason, it's really important for both sides to understand each other before starting to work together.’
+"We look for partners rather than just 'clients' and we don't commit to a retainer with anyone unless we believe we'll have a positive impact on their bottom line.
+For this reason, it's really important for both sides to understand each other before we start working together."
 Eric Murphy, co-founder and head of revenue at BabelQuest

 It sounds simple, but by committing to be transparent, open-minded, and buyer-focused, we make sure that every conversation we have is helpful, from both your perspective and ours.

 Want to find out more about what it's like to work with us?
-Click the image below to learn all about our initial strategy phase and how we'll onboard you.
+Learn all about it right here: Strategy Planning: How We Set You Up for Inbound Success